 At the College's discretion directory information may be provided in accordance with the provisions of the act without the written consent of the student unless the student requests in writing that such information not be disclosed (see below).The items listed below are designated as directory information and may be released for any purpose at the discretion of Ivy Tech unless a request for non-disclosure is on file.

-- Name, address, e-mail address, telephone number, dates of attendance, enrollment status.
+- Name, address, C-Number, e-mail address, telephone number, dates of attendance, enrollment status.

 - Previous institution(s) attended, major field of study, awards, honors, degree conferred.